Here's What's New in iOS 17 for Wallet and Apple Pay

 Apple has also introduced a new "Track with Apple Wallet" button that merchants can add within their iPhone apps and websites.

-As previously announced by Apple, iPhone users will be able to present a driver's license or ID stored in the Wallet app at participating businesses and venues starting later this year.
+As previously announced by Apple, iPhone users will be able to present a driver's license or ID stored in the Wallet app at participating businesses and venues starting with iOS 17.
 Users will simply hold their iPhone or Apple Watch near the business's iPhone to verify their age and identity for things like alcohol, rental cars, and more.

 Apple calls this feature Tap to Present ID on iPhone and provides more details in its video.